Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 This folder contains dashboards that can be used to monitor the health of deployed OpenTelemetry collectors.
 The dashboards are in json format and can be uploaded to your Dynatrace tenant by [following the steps in the Dynatrace documentation](https://docs.dynatrace.com/docs/observe-and-explore/dashboards-and-notebooks/dashboards-new/get-started/dashboards-manage#dashboards-upload).

-For Kubernetes, two dashboards exist:
+For collectors deployed in Kubernetes, two dashboards exist:

 - [collector_selfmon_kubernetes_all.json](collector_selfmon_kubernetes_all.json): Shows aggregated data for all collectors sending data.
 - [collector_selfmon_kubernetes_single.json](collector_selfmon_kubernetes_single.json): Allows to drill down into a single collector based on the collectors service name and pod name.